arcana-lab/noelleGym/README.md

 # NOELLE Gym

+This repository is designed to test NOELLE and its transformations to well established benchmark suites.
-This repository includes the evaluation materials for the NOELLE CGO 2022 paper: "NOELLE Offers Empowering LLVM Extensions".
+This repository also includes the evaluation materials for the NOELLE CGO 2022 paper: "NOELLE Offers Empowering LLVM Extensions".

 ## Artifact